-Financial and Prenuptial Agreements (also commonly referred to as a “prenup”) can be drawn up before, during or after a marriage or de facto relationship commences.
+Binding Financial Agreements can be drawn up before, during or after a marriage or de facto relationship commences.
+In certain circumstances, these Agreements can also be referred to as Prenuptial Agreements or “prenups”.
 These documents are designed to protect the assets of each partner and establish a mutual understanding as to what will happen in the event the relationship comes to an end.

-Getting expert legal advice is crucial when preparing a financial agreement.
+Getting expert legal advice is crucial when preparing a Binding Financial Agreement.
 At Attwood Marshall Lawyers, our family Lawyers will tailor your agreement to ensure it meets all the necessary requirements and is correctly executed.
 We will provide you with guidance on what should be included in a financial agreement and will take into account your unique circumstances.

 Book online now

 A Prenuptial Agreement, otherwise known as a prenup, is a written agreement entered into by a couple prior to or at the commencement of a marriage or de facto relationship.
 It generally clarifies how matters will be settled in the event of a relationship breakdown.

 Unlike Prenuptial Agreements, a Financial Agreement (commonly known as a Binding Financial Agreement) can be made either during a relationship, after separation, or after divorce.